isomerpages/moe-tampinessec/_cca/Uniformed Groups/Girl Guides.md

 All Guides are valued and take action to change the world.

 ### Mission
-To enable girls and young women to develop to their fullest potential as responsible citizens of the world
+To enable girls and young women to develop to their fullest potential as responsible citizens of the world.

 ### Key Programmes
 *   World Thinking Day Celebrations